Seth Cook Rees: Church of the Nazarene

 In 1912, Phineas Bresee, founder and a General Superintendent of the Church of the Nazarene, called upon Rees to serve as the pastor of the newly formed Nazarene University in Pasadena.
 Bresee named H. Orton Wiley as the dean of this new institution.

 In January 1914, Rees called a "judgment day meeting" at the university, exhorting students to prepare by confessing to one another as if Christ's return were imminent.
 This resulted in a frenzied and ongoing revival, with the student body developing a profound attachment to Rees and Wiley.
 However, a deep rift developed between Reese and Wiley, on a group of faculty members, led by Professor A. J. Ramsay and A. O. Hendricks, who opposed the "freedom of the spirit."
 Over the following years, charges and counter-charges were leveled.

 Nazarene University (now William Carey International University), Pasadena, California.

 After Bresee died in 1915, and Wiley resigned from the school the following year, Rees found himself isolated.
 When ecclesiastical charges that had been routinely quashed by Bresee were renewed against Rees in May 1916, protocol was followed and a “trial” was set for May 29 at the First Church of the Nazarene, then located at Sixth and Wall Streets in Los Angeles.
 While such trials were supposed to be conducted behind closed doors, Rees reached out to supporters through the local press, promising a “sensation.”
 When the trial began, a raucous crowd of two hundred supporters had assembled as “character witnesses” outside the church.
 The throng caused such a commotion that the trial committee agreed to admit the crowd to the auditorium; however, they were not allowed access to the proceedings, and Rees "walked out" in protest.
 In the end, the committee of elders was unable to reach consensus and Rees was acquitted.

 But the die had been cast.
 On February 25, 1917, a Nazarene executive showed up at a Sunday morning service to excommunicate Rees and order the dissolution of his congregation as a Nazarene church.
 In a formal letter, the district superintendent claimed that the move was required due to "intolerable conditions" within the church.

 Pilgrim Holiness Church

 Following his expulsion, Rees formed a small denomination known as the Pilgrim Church, and began circulating a periodical known as The Pilgrim.
 The group then formed a Bible training school and began sending missionaries to locations such as Mexico.

-In 1922, Rees merged with congregation with the International Holiness Church in order to form the Pilgrim Holiness Church.
+In 1922, Rees merged his congregation with the International Holiness Church in order to form the Pilgrim Holiness Church.
 In 1926, Rees was elected general superintendent, sharing the leadership of the church with two others.
 In 1930, the church was reorganized, and Rees was called upon to hold undivided leadership.

 Later, in 1968, the Pilgrim Holiness Church merged with the Wesleyan Methodist religious body to form the Wesleyan Church.